GSA/digitalgov.gov/content/news/2014/01/2014-01-28-innovation-means-more-better-cost-effective-digital-training.md

 ---

-A recent **FedTech Magazine** article asked, &#8220;[When There Are No Barriers to Technology, How Can the Government Innovate?](http://www.fedtechmagazine.com/article/2014/01/when-there-are-no-barriers-technology-how-can-government-innovate)&#8221; We thought we'd take up the challenge and let you know how government uses innovations from digital communities to grow a social media education and training program that provides more opportunities than ever for agencies to share, learn and measurably improve our programs for citizens.
+A recent **FedTech Magazine** article asked, [When There Are No Barriers to Technology, How Can the Government Innovate?](http://www.fedtechmagazine.com/article/2014/01/when-there-are-no-barriers-technology-how-can-government-innovate), we thought we'd take up the challenge and let you know how government uses innovations from digital communities to grow a social media education and training program that provides more opportunities than ever for agencies to share, learn and measurably improve our programs for citizens.

-{{< legacy-img src="2015/02/600-x-430-SocialGov-Summit.jpg" alt="Agencies are leading the way in educating other government programs, using specialists including NASA's Jenn Gustetic; GSA's Justin Herman; FAA's Karen Snyder; FAFSA's Nicole Callahan; State's Corina DuBois; Education's Cameron Brenchley; CFPB's Deepa Kunapuli; and livestreamed guests from Australia, Ireland and Canada. caption="Photos by Laura McHugh." >}}
+{{< legacy-img src="2015/02/600-x-430-SocialGov-Summit.jpg" alt="Agencies are leading the way in educating other government programs, using specialists including NASA's Jenn Gustetic, GSA's Justin Herman, FAA's Karen Snyder, FAFSA's Nicole Callahan, State's Corina DuBois, Education's Cameron Brenchley, CFPB's Deepa Kunapuli, and livestreamed guests from Australia, Ireland, and Canada." caption="Photos by Laura McHugh." >}}

 And by more we mean almost four times more with the same resources.